 However, in terms of annual growth in inflows or as a percentage of gross fixed capital formation (GFCF), the FDI inflows have come down significantly post-2008-09, contrary to the government's claim that the Make in India initiative of 2014 gave it an "unprecedented" boost.

-The annual growth in gross FDI and FDI equity inflows has fallen into single digits since 2016-17 with the latter registering a negative growth in 2018-19.
+The annual growth in gross FDI and FDI equity inflows has fallen since 2016-17; the latter registering a negative growth in 2018-19.

 Repatriation and reinvested earnings: A negative trend